pkhuong/jaotmap/README.md

 I'm not actually sure bitmap expressions are a good application for the alternatives explored here, but someone pointed out it's a simple toy application (:

-The query is a bit small, but that's the reality of toy queries.
+The query is a bit small; that's the reality of toy queries.
 It also doesn't have any repeated term, which avoids what tends to be a weak point of interpretative methods.
-On the other hard, that's also true of most queries I've worked with, especially once minimised.
+On the other hard, the latter is also true of most queries I've worked with, especially once minimised.
 The lack of any `not` operator is also in favour of the interpretative
 method: in the absence of a native AVX `not` instruction, we'd have to